 - The local content offered by KWES that our customers may be interested in is available online where customers can watch previously aired local programming.

-In Hobbs and Lovington, the equivalent channel is KOBR-NBC on channel 8.
-In Seminole, the equivalent channel is KCBD-NBC on channel 11.
+In Hobbs and Lovington, the equivalent in-market NBC channel is KOBR-NBC on channel 8.
+In Seminole, the equivalent in-market channel NBC is KCBD-NBC on channel 11.

 We understand that this station’s news, weather, sports and other content may be of interest to you.
 While the station will no longer be available in your lineup, News9West newscasts are available for you to livestream at http://www.newswest9.com/.